CUHIMSR/CytofBatchAdjust/README.md

 ###### channelsFile:
 plain text file listing channels to adjust, one per line.
-Only channels listed here will be adjusted.
+Only channels listed here will be adjusted, and only channels that should be adjusted should be listed here.
+E.g. open channels and barcoding channels should be omitted from this file.
 Channel names must match those in the FCS files exactly.

 For an example, see ChannelsToAdjust\_example.txt.